lcouper/DogHeartworm/PreprocessingData&Scripts/Scripts/README.md

 ## 6. Clean data prior to GBM analysis for Q2
 File name: *DogHeartworm_Q2analysis_DataPreprocessing.R* <br/>
 Usage: Merge surveillance data with climate and land cover data.
 Remove rows from rare counties/ trap types.
 Transform skewed variables
+Note: Files used in this script were too large to upload to github.
+They are readily available upon email request to lcouper@stanford.edu

 ## 7. Merge predictor data prior to GBM analysis for Q1
 File name: *DogHeartworm_Q1analysis_DataPreprocessing.R* <br/>